Dark Chocolate Gravy Recipe with Cinnamon Biscuits

 Ladle – Now pour the hot gravy over warm biscuits and dive in while it’s still warm!

-Dark Chocolate Gravy Recipe with Cinnamon Biscuits Tips & Tricks
+Dark Chocolate Sauce Recipe with Cinnamon Biscuits Tips & Tricks

 - If you want to start your gravy with a roux, be sure to move the roux around the pan continuously so it does not burn.
 Then combine all remaining ingredients and whisk them into the roux.